-- 3. Fuel spills are not acceptable and very dangerous.
+Fuel spills are not acceptable and very dangerous.
 Fuel transfer is not without any risks.
 Every team must be extremely careful and attentive when handling fuel during fuel stops.
 Any evidence of a defective system observed or reported will be investigated and can be sanctioned at a later stage in case of evidence of modification by the team after investigation.
-The team must follow all directives given by the Officials and/or by the firefighters. - 4.
-All personnel who are involved in the refuelling operations, including the person responsible for the fire extinguisher, must wear an overall made of fire-retardant materials; hands and feet must be protected with gloves and footwear made of fire-retardant materials; safety goggles and mask and a balaclava of fire-retardant quality.
+The team must follow all directives given by the Officials and/or by the firefighters.

+All personnel who are involved in the refuelling operations, including the person responsible for the fire extinguisher, must wear an overall made of fire-retardant materials; hands and feet must be protected with gloves and footwear made of fire-retardant materials; safety goggles, a mask and a balaclava of fire-retardant quality.
 The use of a suitable protective helmet and eye protection is compulsory.
-The original labels sewn by the manufacturer on all these fire-retardant material products must be present and readable by the FIM/FMN technical crew during the scrutineering in order to check the conformity of the fire-retardant material. - 5.
-Before and after the refuelling intervention, the PLUG CAP (P/N 100041568 or latest part reference) can be handled either: - by the rider (leaving the motorcycle) to take off the plug cap. - by the rider (taking the motorcycle) to put back the plug cap. - by the person appointed as assistant refueller (equipped as the refueller (4.)) - by one of the 4 identified mechanic (equipped as the refueller (4.))
+The original labels sewn by the manufacturer on all these fire-retardant material products must be present and readable by the FIM/FMN technical crew during the scrutineering in order to check the conformity of the fire-retardant material.